-The Governing Body is responsible for the admission of children to the School and will admit 30 pupils to the reception year.
-This admission number has been agreed between the Governing Body and the Local Authority.
+The Governing Body is responsible for the admission of children to the School and will admit 30 to the reception year.
+This admission number has been agreed between the Governing Body and the Local Authority and applies to the 2016/17 school year.
 In order to meet the statutory requirement on infant class size (5, 6 and 7 year olds), the reception year will have a maximum of 30 pupils per class.